Music at Work Programme

 Although our courses are generally 10 weeks long, course lengths can be adjusted and continuation or ‘improvers’ courses can also be scheduled.

-Now, with so many people working at home part- or full-time, creating a sense of meaningful ‘connection’ for employees is more important than ever.
+ONLINE MUSIC AT WORK COURSES & TASTERSNow, with so many people working at home part- or full-time, creating a sense of meaningful ‘connection’ for employees is more important than ever.
 So in addition to the ‘in-person’ versions of our Music at Work courses and Irish Music Tasters, which have taken place in Dublin-area workplaces for the past decade, our new online Music at Work courses and Tasters provide an ideal means to bring work colleagues together in a creative and very enjoyable way.
+And online Music at Work courses and Irish Music Tasters aren’t just confined to Dublin.
+Companies, organisations and employees anywhere in Ireland can avail of our online Music at Work programme – and employees living in other countries can join in as well. |

 Our Music at Work Programme clients have included: